Google Workspace AI Productivity System (2026): Gmail, Docs, Drive Workflow

 • Letting AI rewrite everything without business context

-• Skipping final human review before sending
+• Skipping the final human review before sending

 • Using too many different prompts with no standardization